Carers in the UK

 Other schemes to help cut costs

 Those with limited mobility may be able to get help from the Motability scheme, which can help provide a car, wheelchair or powered scooter.

-If you care for a disable person you may be able to use the Cinema Exhibitor’s Association Card, which gives you one free ticket when you take the person you’re caring for to the cinema.
+If you care for a disabled person you may be able to use the Cinema Exhibitor’s Association Card, which gives you one free ticket when you take the person you’re caring for to the cinema.

 There’s also the Disabled Persons Railcard, which gives the cardholder and a carer a third off most rail fares.

 Many museums, leisure centres and National Trust sites may also offer free or discounted entry for carers, though these may not be explicitly advertised, so it’s worth asking before purchasing tickets.